In this section

 Friends and family test

-We try to give all patients in our care the opportunity to complete a short feedback form.
-There is also an opportunity to add your own comments, for example why you have selected your answer or any improvements you think we could make.
+We aim to give all patients in our care the opportunity to provide feedback in a short survey.
+We will either give you a card to fill out or send you a text message.
+There is also an opportunity to add your own comments, for example, why you have selected your answer or any improvements you think we could make.

 I don’t want to complain but I want something to be done